denizeu/Analysis/notebooks/1-sequence-stats.md

     return (retmin, retmax)
 end
 ```
-This is my minMax function, which calculates the minimum and maximum sequence lengths in the NCBI dataset.
+This calculates the minimum and maximum sequence lengths in the dataset.
-First, ret calls the parse function on the path, and with the location of `[2]`, to indicate that we are finding the length of the sequences and not of the headers.
+1. Ret calls the parse function on the path, and with the location of `[2]`, to indicate that we are finding the length of the sequences and not of the headers.
-Then, the length of the minimum and the length
+2. The length of the minimum and the length
 of the maximum of these sequences is taken.
-The minimum and maximum are outputs.
+- The minimum and maximum are outputs.
 This function is important because it helps us see the range of sequence data, to see how great variety is.

 ### Running minMax on my Refined Data